Formfeed-UK/nova-breadcrumbs/README.md

 1.0.0 introduces a breaking change in how the parent model is determined.
 The following is now applied in order:

-1) Attempt to get parent from the `parentMethod` method on the model
+1) Attempt to get parent from the model method with name retrieved from `parentMethod` config option
 2) Attempt to get parent from the first `Laravel\Nova\Fields\BelongsTo` field in your resource
 3) Attempt to get parent from the first method on your model that has a defined return type of `Illuminate\Database\Eloquent\Relations\BelongsTo`